GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowPlan.md

 While it's looping through the pages, it will create the action file as well.

-It is possible to manually fine tune the action files if necessary, for example exporting the sameicon with different names or even different file formats.
+It is possible to manually fine tune the action files if necessary, for example exporting the same icon with different names or even different file formats.

+_Note: during icon set development, batch export and legacy mode usually get the work done.
+The action files are meant as a step where a icon set is done and enter the pool for automated rendering._

 ### Batch export
 After applying the desired CSS theme to the master files, having all the action files created, an iteration of